Using ManifoldJS to create extension AppX packages

 My Extension edgeextension generationInfo.json manifest appxmanifest.xml Assets Square150x150Logo.png Square44x44Logo.png StoreLogo.png Extension manifest.json popup.html ... ...

 The generationInfo.json file is a log produced by running ManifoldJS and won't be included in your extension package.
 Only the contents of the manifest folder will be packaged.
-Within the manifest folder, the Assets folder contains the images that will be used in the Windows and Windows Store UI, while the Extension folder has the contents of your extension within it.
+Within the manifest folder, the Assets folder contains the images that will be used in the Windows and Microsoft Store UI, while the Extension folder has the contents of your extension within it.

 Now that you have the correct files, you'll need to edit the generated AppXManifest file within the manifest folder.
 If the extension’s manifest.json file has an internationalized string for the "name" field, once ManifoldJS is run, the most top layer folder’s name will have no underscores and include "MSG".